Flagsmith/flagsmith/docs/docs/advanced-use/change-requests.md

 ## Setting up Change Requests

 Change Requests are configured at the Environment level.
-To enable Change Requests, go to the Environment Settings Page, Enable 4 Eyes Change Request Approvals, and select how many approvals you would like for each Change Request to be applied.
+To enable Change Requests, go to the Environment Settings Page, Enable the Change Request setting, and select how many approvals you would like for each Change Request to be applied.

 ## Creating a Change Request